beaucarnes/c-py/TUTORIAL.md

 A class is like a template.
 You can use that class to create an instance of the class, called an object.
 Then you can use the instance.
 Each instance keeps it's own state so you can update an instance created from a class and it won't impact other objects created from the same class.
 Soon, you will see an example of what all this means so it will be easier to understand.

 First, let's prepare our class to create an instance from it.
-When you create an instance of a class, Python automatically calls a funtion (also called a method) in the class named `__init__`.
-The contents of this method shoud be code that is run one time to initialize the instance.
+When you create an instance of a class, Python automatically calls a function (also called a method) in the class named `__init__`.
+The contents of this method should be code that is run one time to initialize the instance.
 Define this function by adding the following line of code directly under `class Deck:`: `def __init__(self):`.
 Now indent all the code that is not part of the `shuffle` or `deal` functions so the code will be part of this new function.

 #### HINTS